searxng/searxng/docs/dev/plugins.rst

    - :ref:`plugins generic`

-Plugins can extend or replace functionality of various components of searx.
+Plugins can extend or replace functionality of various components of searxng.

 Example plugin
 ==============